quangdangtranvn/petgen/hybrid-system.md

 - Shared type definitions
 - Metadata for IDE support

-Would you like me to elaborate on any particular aspect?
+Would you `.think` to elaborate on any particular aspect?